 Open-source software (OSS) is computer software distributed with its source code available for modification.
 The software usually includes a license for programmers to change the software in any way they choose.
 They can fix bugs, improve functions, or adapt the software to suit their own needs.
 The Open Source Initiative (OSI) is a leading authority on OSS; their definition of open-source software complies with rules under 10 criteria.
+These include:

 - Software redistribution

 - Source code availability